mdickinson/bigfloat/docs/source/tutorial/index.rst

 An important point here is that in any place that a context is used, only the attributes specified by that context are changed.
-For example, the context ``precision(30)`` only has the ``precision`` attribute, so only that attribute is affected by the ``setcontext`` call; the other attributes are not changed.
+For example, the context ``precision(30)`` only has the ``precision`` attribute, so only that attribute is affected by the :func:`setcontext` call; the other attributes are not changed.
 Similarly, the ``setcontext(RoundTowardZero)`` line above doesn't affect the precision.

-There's a ``DefaultContext`` constant giving the default context, so you can always restore the original default context as follows:
+There's a :data:`DefaultContext` constant giving the default context, so you can always restore the original default context as follows:

    >>> setcontext(DefaultContext)